cost of living per month Poland

 This is not the first time I’ve written a piece on Finding Poland which covers the cost of living in Poland per month.

-Back in July 2021, I provided some insight into the average living cost in the city I live in – Gdańsk.
-Moreover, I compared the cost of living in Gdańsk with the average monthly living cost in Kraków.
+In another post, I have provided some insight into the average living cost in the city I live in – Łódź.
+In that post, I also compare the cost of living in Łódź with the average monthly living cost in Gdańsk.
+I regularly update that post so do check it out for up-do-date information.

-*The cost of living estimates I provide in this post are for a childless couple.
+*The cost of living estimates I provide in this post are for a couple with a teenage child.

 Let me begin with the area of apartment rental in Poland.

-If you have kids and need to rent out a two or three-bedroom apartment in Gdańsk with an area of 70-90m2, you’ll have to pay at least 4,000 zł.
-To live in the Main Town and prime locations like Wrzeszcz and Przymorze, you will have to fork out as much as 5,000-6,000 zł for an apartment in a newer building.
+If you have kids and would like to rent out a three-bedroom apartment in a newer building in Łódź with an area of more than 70 m2, you’ll have to pay at least 3,500 zł.
+When it comes to renting a three-bedroom flat in the centre, be prepared to fork out as much as 4,500 zł.
+This figure can reach as much as 6,000 zł in new builds.

-For the purposes of calculating the monthly cost of living in Poland, let’s imagine that the rent with a parking space is 4,200 zł.
+For the purposes of calculating the monthly cost of living in Poland, let’s imagine that our couple will rent out the 66 m2 two-bedroom flat I’m currently paying rent for, together with a parking space.
+Based on current market trends in Łodź, the rent plus parking would come to:

 Monthly utility bills